turingschool/mod-0-curriculum/prework/markdown.md

 ## Reminder

-If at any time throughout this lesson you feel lost, are unsure of something, or have questions, please add those to your Mod 0 slack channel!
-We will continue to utilize slack as your main communication hub during your time at Turing so interacting with this tool early and often will help you become comfortable using it.
+If at any time throughout this lesson you feel lost, are unsure of something, or have questions, please add those to your Mod 0 Slack channel!
+We will continue to utilize Slack as your main communication hub during your time at Turing so interacting with this tool early and often will help you become comfortable using it.

 ## Gists on GitHub